uwescience/myria-docs/index.markdown

-## Using the Myria Service from Python
+### Using the Myria Service from Python

 For more complex analysis, it may be useful to interact with Myria using Python.

-### Part 1: Upload/Download Data
+#### Part 1: Upload/Download Data
-To upload data, this can be done through the [Python](myriapython.html) API.
+To upload data, this can be done through the [Python API](myriapython.html).
 Look under the "Using Python with the Myria Service" section.

-### Part 2: Running Queries on the Service
+#### Part 2: Running Queries on the Service

 To start building queries once the data is uploaded, you can either write your queries directly through our [Myria Web Frontend](https://demo.myria.cs.washington.edu/editor) as demonstrated above, [Python](myriapython.html), or [IPython Notebook](https://github.com/uwescience/myria-python/blob/master/ipnb%20examples/myria%20examples.ipynb).
 To learn more about the Myria query language, check out the [MyriaQL](myriaql.html) page.

-## Getting the source code
+## Using your own Myria stack

-For many users as the University of Washington, you do not need to download the source code.
+For many users at the University of Washington, you do not need to download the source code or start your own stack.
 You can instead use the Myria production service (see above for requesting access).

-For other users insterested in deploying their own Myria service on Amazon EC2 and for developers interested in contributing to the Myria source code, here are the instructions for getting started.
+### Getting source code for the whole Myria stack

 Unless you are only interested in a specific component, the best place to start is with the [Myria Stack Repository](https://github.com/uwescience/myria-stack).